bokeh/bokeh/sphinx/source/docs/quickstart.rst

-Offering both powerful and flexible features to enable user very advanced customizations in on hand and simplicity on the other Bokeh exposes different interface levels to the users: a "Low Level" (and more flexible) glyph interface, a "High Level" level interface called plotting and "VeryHigh Level" interface that can be used to build common use case charts very quickly.
+Offering both powerful and flexible features to enable user very advanced customizations in on hand and simplicity on the other Bokeh exposes different interface levels to the users: a low Level (and more flexible) glyph interface, an intermediate level interface called plotting and a high level interface that can be used to build complexs plot in a simple way.

-Charts layer still experimental and may significantly change in the next releases.
+Charts layer is still experimental and may significantly change in the next releases.
 Plotting should be preferred for a more stable or production code.
 For this reason we will focus mainly on showing plotting in this quickstart section.